tudelft3d/website/jobs/ud2017/index.md

 The tasks for this position are to lead on research and education on the innovative use of 3D geoinformation in environmental technology and design, in landscape architecture, and in urban planning and design.
 The appointee will develop education courses and curricula, and teach in areas related to the field of research in the MSc programmes [Geomatics](https://www.tudelft.nl/onderwijs/opleidingen/masters/gm/msc-geomatics/), [Urbanism](https://www.tudelft.nl/en/education/programmes/masters/architecture-urbanism-and-building-sciences/msc-architecture-urbanism-and-building-sciences/master-tracks/urbanism/), and [Land Architecture](https://www.tudelft.nl/en/education/programmes/masters/architecture-urbanism-and-building-sciences/msc-architecture-urbanism-and-building-sciences/master-tracks/landscape-architecture/) at TU Delft, and at [AMS](http://www.ams-institute.org).

-The expected starting date is 1 March 2018, or as soon as possible.
+The expected starting date is 1 May 2018, or as soon as possible.

 ## Research group